cosmos/cosmos-sdk/CONTRIBUTING.md

     - add a note to CHANGELOG.md
   - bump versions
   - push to hotfix-vX.X.X to run the extended integration tests on the CI
-  - merge hotfix-vX.X.X to master
-  - merge hotfix-vX.X.X to develop
+  - merge hotfix-vX.X.X to `master` and cherry pick the commit to any release branches this applies to
   - delete the hotfix-vX.X.X branch